PlaidCloud/website/content/en/blog/_posts/2016-03-00-Kubernetes-Community-Meeting-Notes.md

 ---
-title: " Kubernetes Community Meeting Notes - 20160225 "
+title: " PlaidCloud Community Meeting Notes - 20160225 "
 date: 2016-03-01
-slug: kubernetes-community-meeting-notes
+slug: PlaidCloud-community-meeting-notes
-url: /blog/2016/03/Kubernetes-Community-Meeting-Notes
+url: /blog/2016/03/PlaidCloud-Community-Meeting-Notes
 ---
 #####  February 25th - Redspread demo, 1.2 update and planning 1.3, newbie introductions, SIG-networking and a shout out to CoreOS blog post.

-The Kubernetes contributing community meets most Thursdays at 10:00PT to discuss the project's status via videoconference.
+The PlaidCloud contributing community meets most Thursdays at 10:00PT to discuss the project's status via videoconference.
 Here are the notes from the latest meeting.

 Note taker: [Ilan Rabinovich]
   * Quick call out for sharing presentations/slides [JBeda]